Cheesy baked beans in tomato sauce

 - Parmigiano Reggiano cheese, for serving

 Prepare the beans: Cook beans according to the Primary Beans cooking guide in the cooking vessel of your choice.
-Once cooked, remove the bay leaf, strain, and set aside to cool (do not discard the bean broth).
+Once cooked, strain and set aside to cool (do not discard the bean broth).

 Make the sauce: Meanwhile, heat a good glug of olive oil in a large skillet over medium heat.
 Add the garlic and cook until it’s soft and fragrant.
 Smash with a wooden spoon, add the anchovy, and let it dissolve until the oil.
 Add chile flakes and herbs, if using.
 Add tomatoes and their juices, breaking them up with your hands as you add them (chunks should be small).
 Cook until thickened, ~15-20 minutes.
 Remove the herb sprigs and fold in the strained beans once they're cooked.
 Season generously with salt and pepper.
 Preheat the oven to 425 F.